exakat/php-dictionary/dictionary/$_get.ini.rst

 $_GET
 -----

-In PHP, the ``$_GET`` variable is a special superglobal variable that is used to retrieve data from the query string or URL parameters.
+The ``$_GET`` variable is a special superglobal variable that is used to retrieve data from the query string or URL parameters.
 When a user submits a form using the HTTP GET method or includes parameters in the URL, PHP populates the ``$_GET`` variable with key-value pairs representing those parameters.

 The ``$_GET`` variable is an associative array where the keys are the parameter names and the values are the corresponding values passed in the URL.